Harrisburg Senators Game Information and Starting Lineup at Portland

 ROSTER INFORMATION

 Harrisburg has used 50 players this season.
-Of the 25 active players, there are 17 that were originally drafted or signed by the Nats, 9 AA rookies, 8 players with big league experience and 20 that were in the Nats organization last year.
-There are also 6 players that have been on the Sens active roster all season.
+Of the 24 active players, there are 15 that were originally drafted or signed by the Nats, 10 AA rookies, 8 players with big league experience and 19 that were in the Nats organization last year.

 • Discuss this story on the Eastern League message board...